CH-Earth/CWARHM/3b_parameters/SOILGRIDS/README.md

 Further details can be found in the Noah-MP documentation, see e.g.: https://ral.ucar.edu/solutions/products/noah-multiparameterization-land-surface-model-noah-mp-lsm

 ## SOILGRIDS data
 The SOILGRIDS 250m data set (Hengl et al, 2017) provides values for various soil properties on a global scale.
 The data set uses machine learning and various local soil products to provide these soil property estimates.
 The SOILGRIDS native resolution is 250m x 250m, and soil properties are provided at 7 different depths for any given grid cell.
-Recently, SOILGRIDS v2 has become available which introduces several methodologic advances and also provides uncertainty estimates for each variable.
-Provided values for a given variable are:
-- 0.05th quantile prediction value of variable
-- 0.50th quantile value
-- mean value
-- 0.95th quantile value
-- uncertainty estimate given as (Q0.95 - Q0.05) / Q0.50

 ## SOILGRIDS to SUMMA